ShootingKing-AM/Obsidian_to_Anki_wiki/Tag formatting.md

 Tags:Tag1 Tag2 Tag3
 </pre>

+The above section only applies to regular notes - see [[Inline notes]] and [[Regex]] for respective information on those note types.

 # Per-file basis

-v1.1.1 now allows you to specify 'file tags' for a file - these tags will be added to every card in the file.
+These tags will be added to every card in the file.

 To do this:
 Anywhere within the file, format the file tags as follows: